Leopoldo Jaucian: Biography

 As a full-fledged SVD seminarian and postulant he studied philosophy at the Christ the King Seminary from 1977 to 1979.
-Later, he underwent the Order's novitiate program in Tagaytay (1979 to 1981).
+Later, he underwent the order's novitiate program in Tagaytay (1979 to 1981).

 In 1982, after his novitiate, he was chosen to study Chinese language and culture.
 Thus, he was sent to Taiwan for the Oversea's Training Program, from 1982 to 1984. it was in Taipei where he finished his theological formation in 1987, at the Fu Jen Catholic University.

-Ministry as a Priest
+Ministry as a priest

-Monsignor Jaucian was ordained to the priesthood, on 12 March 1988, at the Divine Word College Chapel in Urdaneta City, by Bishop Miguel Cinches, who is also a member of the Divine Word Society.
+Jaucian was ordained to the priesthood, on March 12, 1988, at the Divine Word College Chapel in Urdaneta City, by Bishop Miguel Cinches, who is also a member of the Divine Word Society.

-After Ordination, the new priest went back to Taiwan, where he worked as Assistant Pastor at the St. Joseph the Worker Parish in Chiayi for one year.
-He also served as a Campus Minister at the Fu Jen Catholic University for three years (1989-1992).
+After ordination, the new priest went back to Taiwan, where he worked as assistant pastor at the St. Joseph the Worker Parish in Chiayi for one year.
+He also served as a campus minister at the Fu Jen Catholic University for three years (1989-1992).

-After his stint in Taiwan, Monsignor Jaucian returned to the Philippines in 1992.
+After his stint in Taiwan, Jaucian returned to the Philippines in 1992.
 In Manila, he studied Guidance and Counselling at the De La Salle University.
 He was also assisting at the St. Jude Catholic Parish and Archdiocesan Shrine near the Malacañang Palace.
-In 1995, he finished his master's degree at the said University.
+In 1995, he finished his master's degree at the said university.

 From 1995 to 2000, he was assigned at the St. Jude Catholic School, with responsibilities varying from being Campus Minister, Assistant Principal and Assistant Director.
 In 2000, he was appointed parish priest of the Shrine.
 Concurrently, he was also given the responsibility as the Superior of the SVD Manila District, and as Vicar Forane of the Vicariate of San Jose de Trozo of the Archdiocese of Manila.

 In January 2005, he was elected as SVD's Provincial Superior for the Philippine Central Province.